Tioga Pass hikes in Yosemite National Park.

 Route Type: Out-and-back

-Hike Features: Standing on top of Mount Dana (2nd highest peak in Yosemite) and the incredible views from the summit
+Hike Features: Standing on top of Mount Dana (2nd highest peak in Yosemite), incredible views from the summit

 Hiking Mount Dana, the second-highest peak in Yosemite National Park at 13,061 feet, is a challenging but rewarding adventure for experienced hikers.